Boxylmer/FISR-Discovery-with-SymbolicRegression.jl/README.md

 ## To run this script
 - First ensure Julia is installed on the machine (tested on 1.9).
 - Install dependencies via `] activate .` followed by  `instantiate` in the repl's package manager when in the git's directory.
-- run bitoperators.jl.
+- run "main.jl".
 Precompilation will take some time.
 - View results.
 Note that running it in VSCode or some interactive session will be more useful since you can run the blocks at the end that display plots (e.g., `# testing various outputs`)